 Happiness also boosts creativity and makes us more resilient in adversity.

-If you feel that your ethics are being compromised in your current job, it may be time to look for a new one.
-This could include feeling like you’re being asked to do something unethical, pressured to make unethical decisions, or witnessing unethical behavior from your colleagues.
+If you feel your ethics are compromised in your current job, it may be time to look for a new one.
+This includes things such as tasks to do something unethical, pressured to make unethical decisions, or witnessing unethical behavior from your colleagues.

 Stress can have severe consequences on our health.
 For example, it may be time to start looking for a new job if you’re constantly stressed at work.
 Your Health is Suffering.